 Request File

 A JSON structure that captures the OpenID Connect Messages 1.0 (Sakimura, N., Recordon, D., Bradley, J., de Medeiros, B., Jones, M., and E. Jay, “OpenID Connect Messages 1.0,” October 2011.)
-[OpenID.Messages] Authorization Request parameters that can be pointed by a URL that is reachable by the Authorization Server.
+[OpenID.Messages] Authorization Request parameters that can be pointed at by a URL that is reachable by the Authorization Server.

 Request URI